In this article, we shall be looking at slow-paced jobs, more precisely, slow-paced low-stress jobs.

 [Average salary: $75,330 p.a]

 Clinic nurses are responsible for assessing patients, administering medical tests, and educating patients on various health issues.
-They also communicate with patients through calls and giving answers to health questions, and weighing in whether a patient should visit the clinic or not.
+They also communicate with patients through calls and give answers to health questions, and weigh in on whether a patient should visit the clinic or not.

 18. Clinical Research Nurse